Causal effect on a target population: a sensitivity analysis to handle missing covariates: Impact of a missing key covariate for a linear CATE

-\item[(II)] the true response surfaces, $\EE[Y(a) | X_{obs}, \hat{X}_{mis}, S=1]$, for $a \in \{0,1\}$. \end{itemize} Our oracle estimate $\hat \tau_{G, \infty, \infty, imp}$ consists in optimally imputing the missing variable $X_{mis}$ in the RCT (I).
+\item[(II)] the \modifbis{conditional expectations}, $\EE[Y(a) | X_{obs}, \hat{X}_{mis}, S=1]$, for $a \in \{0,1\}$. \end{itemize} Our oracle estimate $\hat \tau_{G, \infty, \infty, imp}$ consists in optimally imputing the missing variable $X_{mis}$ in the RCT (I).
 Then, the G-formula is applied to the observational sample, with the surface responses that have been perfectly fitted on the completed RCT sample. \end{definition}

 \begin{corollary}[Oracle bias of imputation in a Gaussian setting] Assume that the CATE is linear \eqref{eq:linear-causal-model} and that Assumption~\ref{a:trans-sigma} holds.
 Let B be the following quantity: